Course Syllabus

 Collaboration/Plagiarism Rules

-Any time you turn in a graded exercise that you did not do yourself or use approved assistance, you will be considered to have violated MTU's Academic Integrity Policy.
-Doing so is not taken lightly in this course, and you will be severely punished when caught.
+Any time you turn in a graded exercise that you did not do yourself without giving appropriate credit or used unauthorized assistance, you will be considered to have violated Michigan Tech's Academic Integrity Policy.
+Doing so is not taken lightly in this course and will be dealt with in accordance with the University policies.

 University Policies